salesforce/wire-service-jest-util/README.md

 import { registerTestWireAdapter } from '@salesforce/wire-service-jest-util';
 import MyComponent from 'x/myComponent';

 // adapter identifier used by the component under test import { getTodo } from 'x/todoApi';

+// **IMPORTANT** call the register API before creating the component under test
+// register a test wire adapter to control @wire(getTodo) const getTodoWireAdapter = registerTestWireAdapter(getTodo);

 describe('@wire demonstration test', () => {
-    // register a test wire adapter to control @wire(getTodo) const getTodoWireAdapter = registerTestWireAdapter(getTodo);

     // disconnect the component to reset the adapter. it is also
     // a best practice to cleanup after each test.